corona-school/backend/TESTING_GUIDE.md

 A guide on writing mocha tests can be found on the [getting started](https://mochajs.org/#getting-started) section.

 ### Test structure
-All tests are placed in the "tests" folder and have the file ending `.test.js`.
+All tests are placed in the "tests" folder and have the file ending `.test.ts`.
 This folder is split into unit and integration tests.
 Within the unit test folder the original project structure is mirrored.

-This means, when creating a test for the file `common/mails/screening/index.ts`, the test file has to be named `tests/unit/common/mails/screening/screening.test.js`.
+This means, when creating a test for the file `common/mails/screening/index.ts`, the test file has to be named `tests/unit/common/mails/screening/screening.test.ts`.

 These rules do not apply for integration tests since they often access several files in different directories.
 Integration tests are placed in the `tests/integration` folder.
-The file ending of integration tests is `.int.test.js`.
+The file ending of integration tests is `.int.test.ts`.

 ### Unit tests
 Unit tests are testing one function only.